 In 1985, we opened our third Club, the West Side Club, followed by the King Kennedy Club in 1992 and the Heights Youth Club in 2007.
-In 2009, BGCC expanded into Cleveland schools and currently has sites in Charles Eliot, Harvey Rice, Walton, Bella Academy, Imagine Cleveland and Citizen Leadership Academy.
+In 2009, BGCC expanded into Cleveland schools and currently has sites in Charles Eliot, Walton, Bella Academy, Imagine Cleveland, Citizen Leadership Academy, Michael R. White.

 BGCC proudly serves over 8,000 children in seven free-standing Club sites as well as six school sites and one other site in Cleveland.
 We exist so that we can provide children who are most in need a safe place to grow, learn and realize their full potential - because they will become tomorrow’s parents, workforce and leaders.
 With a wide range of programs, we support healthy lifestyles, academic success, character-building and leadership development.

 Our professional staff and dedicated volunteers are expertly trained to be strong role models and are committed to helping children move forward as well-rounded, confident, contributing citizens.